Clerks (film): Clerks III

+Television series

 Following Clerks, Smith set several more films in the same "world", which he calls the View Askewniverse of overlapping characters and stories.
 Of all of Smith's films, however, Clerks is the one with the most direct spin-off products.

 Clerks: The TV Show

-A pilot for a live-action TV series was produced in 1995.
+A pilot for a live-action television series was produced in 1995.
 It was produced by Touchstone Television and was to be developed by Richard Day.
-The pilot only referenced the character names and starred none of the cast from the original film, contained no foul language (except words suitable enough for a TV-PG rating), and did not feature Silent Bob.
+The pilot only referenced the character names and starred none of the cast from the original film, contained no foul language (except words suitable enough for a TV-PG rating) and did not feature Silent Bob.
 The character of Jay was featured, prompting Smith to point out that he owned the character rights to both Jay and Silent Bob (for the purposes of featuring them in separate films).
 The producers' solution was to change the character's name to Ray.
 Smith was unaware of the production of the series until casting was underway.
-Smith, as well as Mosier and Mewes, had been in production with Mallrats at the time and attempted to become involved in the series but became disheartened quickly as an episode he had written for the series was shot down to be used as a potential B-plot.
+Smith, as well as Mosier and Mewes, had been knee-deep with the production of Mallrats at the time and attempted to become involved in the series, but became disheartened quickly as an episode he had written for the series was shot down to be used as a potential B-plot.
 He would later use the script for an episode of Clerks: The Animated Series.

-O'Halloran and Anderson both auditioned to reprise their roles of Dante and Randal from the film but were replaced by Andrew Lowery and future SNL performer Jim Breuer.
-After seeing the result, Smith, Mosier, Mewes, O'Halloran, and Anderson all said that it was terrible, and O'Halloran and Anderson further stating they were both glad they weren't involved.
+O'Halloran and Anderson both auditioned to reprise their roles of Dante and Randal from the film but were replaced by Andrew Lowery and future Saturday Night Live performer Jim Breuer.
+After seeing the result, Smith, Mosier, Mewes, O'Halloran and Anderson all said that it was terrible, with O'Halloran and Anderson further stating they were both glad they weren't involved.